akiroqw/economic_discord_bot/README.md

 This will overwrite the original 'help' command and make it send the new message instead.
 Overall, commands are a powerful tool that allow you to control and customize the behavior of your bot.
 With a bit of Python code and some creativity, you can create a wide range of custom commands to suit your needs.

 Overall, an economic bot is a great way to add an extra level of engagement to your server.
 This is a fun way for participants to interact with each other and fosters a sense of community.
-If you are looking for a way to increase the engagement of your Discord server, then the Akira economic bot is definitely worth considering.
+If you are looking for a way to increase the engagement of your Discord server, then the Akira economic bot is definitely worth considering!!!